 Source: Creativereview.co.uk

 Now this is not a single theater physically located at a particular destination.
-Secret Cinema, in fact, is an organization based in London that organizes monthly movie screenings keeping the mystery of its next location.
+Secret Cinema, in fact, is an organization based in London that organizes monthly movie screenings, keeping the mystery of its next location.
 You need to register in order to know about the next location of the movie screening.
-In addition to the movie screening, such Secret Cinema group also hosts some live-action version of scenes from the movies with the help of hired actors right before the original movie, to keep the audience entertained before the finale.
+In addition to the movie screening, the Secret Cinema group also hosts some live-action versions of scenes from the movies with the help of hired actors right before the original movie to keep the audience entertained before the finale.